kedarnathyadav/spring-boot-fullstack/Step401.md

 commit and push the files to github

-as i am not doing the cloud stuff because i am on free tier and it takes alot time so i skip it. any way the deploy workaction will fail as in the ec2 instance got rds which has 3 versions of flyway while we deleted the two and made it in one
+as I am not doing the cloud stuff because i am on free tier and it takes alot time so i skip it. any way the deployment work action will fail as in the ec2 instance got rds which has 3 versions of flyway while we deleted the two and made it in one

 if you are creating a new one no issues